sarahlehman/smalltownkitten/content/post/name-age-status.md

 projecting my sex based fears onto my pet, so that’s where my head is at.

 Justin and I do not have kids.
-I feel a certain amount of pressure to have kids at this age.
+I feel a certain amount of pressure from family to have kids at this age.
 I’m also an only child, which means I am my parents’ only hope for beautiful and precious little baby angel grandchildren.
-I tell my mom I don’t want to have kids and she says things like, “I know you say that now, but you’ll change your mind.”
+I tell my mom I don’t think I want to have kids and she says things like, “I know you say that now, but you’ll change your mind.”

 I say, “No, it’s not just that I don’t want kids *right now*.
 It’s that *right now*, I don’t see myself *ever* having them.”
 She doesn’t give up though.

 “I *know* you guys are gonna have kids.
-You wanna know how I know?”
-She continues, without my reply, “Because you’re so good with the cats.”
+You wanna know how I know?
+Because you’re so good with the cats.”

-If anything, I think my love for cats just proves I prefer to have cats over children.
+Although I’m flattered that my mom thinks I’m capable enough to mother a child, I think that if my love for cats proves anything it’s that I prefer to have cats over children.
 Also does she think that having a cat is the same thing as having a child?
-Can I crack open a can of salmon pate and feed it to my newborn, on a small ceramic dish shaped like a fish, on the dirty kitchen floor?
+Can I crack open a can of salmon paté and feed it to my newborn, on a small ceramic dish shaped like a fish, on the dirty kitchen floor?
 These are house cats she is referring to.
 These are not even feral cats that need controlling.

 It’s conversations like this that make me reflect on how I was raised.
 Other parents are buying diapers for their little ones.
 Meanwhile, I’m shitting in a litter box in the corner.
-Other babies are being bathed in kitchen sinks and I’m licking myself for three arduous hours to stay clean.
-It would explain a lot of things.
+Other babies are being bathed in kitchen sinks and I’m licking myself for three arduous hours to stay clean….. it would explain a lot of things.

 I don’t want to disappoint my parents though.
 I’ve always done everything that people expect me to do simply because I’m *expected* to.